teledatics/teledatics_docs/docs/introduction.md

 The TD-XPAH can operate in one of two modes.
 These modes are known as <i>host</i> mode and <i>standalone</i> mode.

-The modes of operation are configure by on-board DIP switch settings.
+The modes of operation are configured by on-board DIP switch settings.

 ![](images/All_DIP_settings.png)